 After the mode has been activated, the anchor point for the move has to be determined by mouse or control bar.
 It can be on one of the selected items or it can be at a user-defined location.
 The anchor point is the point that will be moved to the target coordinates.
 It is indicated by a filled, orange circle.
-This circle will be hidden by the blue circle of the reference point if the two points have the same location.
+This circle will be overlaid by the axis cross of the reference point if the two points have the same location.